Release Notes#

 New Jupyter Notebook: Feature Selection#

 Try out the new Feature Selection Jupyter Notebook, which uses a hybrid sampler to showcase a machine learning technique.
-Jupyter Notebooks are available online through Leap.
+Jupyter Notebooks are available online through the Leap service.

 New Solver Property: tags#